MarcellGranat/EFRP/Exercise-2.md

     y = "Result of the test",
     x = "# window",
-    caption = "Calculations are based on ADF-test (level, alpha = 5%)\n Depedent variables (in the OLS) are placed horizontal, independents are vertical."
+    caption = "Calculations are based on ADF-test (level, alpha = 5%)\n Depedent variables (in the OLS) are placed horizontal, independents are vertical.", tag = 'Figure 4'
   )
 ```